ids-s1-21/website/content/assessments/project.en.md

 * `/data/*`: Your dataset in csv or RDS format, in the `/data` folder.
 * `/proposal`: Your proposal from earlier in the semester

-Style and format does count for this assignment, so please take the time to make sure everything looks good and your data and code are properly formated.
+Style and format does count for this assignment, so please take the time to make sure everything looks good and your data and code are properly formatted.

 ## Tips

-- You're working in the same repo as your teammates, so merge conflicts will happen, issues will arise, and that’s fine!
+- You're working in the same repo as your teammates, so merge conflicts will happen and issues will arise, and that’s fine!
 Commit and push often, and ask questions when stuck.
 - Review the marking guidelines below and ask questions if any of the expectations are unclear.
 - Make sure each team member is contributing, both in terms of quality and quantity of contribution (we will be reviewing commits from different team members).
 - Set aside time to work together and apart (physically).
 - When you're done, review the documents on GitHub to make sure you're happy with the final state of your work.
 Then go get some rest!
 - Code: In your presentation your code should be hidden (`echo = FALSE`) so that your document is neat and easy to read.
-However your document should include all your code such that if I re-knit your R Markdown file I should be able to obtain the results you presented. **Exception:** If you want to highlight something specific about a piece of code, you're welcome to show that portion.
+However, your document should include all your code such that if I re-knit your R Markdown file I should be able to obtain the results you presented. **Exception:** If you want to highlight something specific about a piece of code, you're welcome to show that portion.
 - Teamwork: You are to complete the assignment as a team.
-All team members are expected to contribute equally to the completion of this assignment and team evaluations will be given at its completion - anyone judged to not have sufficient contributed to the final product will have their grade penalized.
-While different teams members may have different backgrounds and abilities, it is the responsibility of every team member to understand how and why all code and approaches in the assignment works.
+All team members are expected to contribute equally to the completion of this assignment and team evaluations will be given at its completion---anyone judged to not have sufficiently contributed to the final product will have their grade penalized.
+While different teams members may have different backgrounds and abilities, it is the responsibility of every team member to understand how and why all code and approaches in the assignment work.

 ## Marking